CarmeTeam/Carme-Docu/InstallDoc/README.md

 **Carme-demo v1.0 (next release)**

 - Is set to work with GPUs (CPUs and GPUs are implemented).
+For more information, refer to our [Roadmap](https://github.com/CarmeTeam/Carme?tab=readme-ov-file#roadmap).

 ## How to install Carme-demo